-What to Look For in Employment Law in 2019Added by Benjamin C. Ritchie in Articles & Publications, Employment Law on January 29, 2019
+What to Look For in Employment Law in 2019Added by Benjamin C. Ritchie in Articles & Blogs, Employment Law on January 29, 2019

 2019 will be an interesting year in Idaho, the U.S., and around the world.
 Idaho has a new governor and it will be interesting to see how he is as our new executive.
 At the time of the writing of this article, the federal government shutdown continues and British Parliament has just rejected the Prime Minster’s proposal for exiting the European Union.
 It will be interesting to see how the border wall dispute is resolved (if at all) and if Robert Mueller issues any findings on his investigation.